WRITER

 Drystone isn’t a story of magical healing.
 It’s about recovery as daily labour.
 Slow, quiet, often invisible.

 Each chapter is built around a different part of a wall, from foundations to hearting to cope stones, mirroring the work of rebuilding a life.
-Choosing what to carry.
-Letting go of what doesn’t fit.
+Choosing what to carry, letting go of what doesn’t fit.
+It’s not about perfection.
+It’s about balance, structure, persistence.

 Rooted in Land and Legacy